GenomicsAotearoa/long-read-assembly/docs/pages/day3a_assembly_qc.md

 **OK cool, now back to Merqury**

+Let's use Merqury on that database we just made to get the QV and some plots.

 Use your text editor of choice to make a Slurm script (`run_merqury.sl`) to run the actual Merqury program with the following contents: